Thanaporn-sk/MicroGreens/project_detail.md

 ### Inventory (Materials & Stock)
 -   `createMaterial`: Define a new raw material with name and unit.
--   `updateMaterial`: Rename or update unit of a material.
+-   `updateMaterial`: Rename, update unit, description, or manage images (upload/delete) for a material.
 -   `deleteMaterial`: Remove a material (checks for existing usage in Purchases/Harvests).
 -   `adjustStock`: Manually increment or decrement stock with a reason (e.g., "Spillage", "Inventory Count").